so-sc/sosc-website-legacy/README.md

 ## Setting up the project

-Clone the repository into your local Machine, and issue the following command inside the project directory.This will install all the required modules.
+Clone the repository into your local Machine, and issue the following command inside the project directory.
+This will install all the required modules.
 ```
 npm install
 ```